Center-for-Global-Development/msa-amc-sizing/index.md

     $$ \text{Present value of pull size} \geq \frac{\ln(1 - \theta)}{\theta \cdot \ln(1 - p)} \cdot \mathbb{E}[c] $$
 </div>

-*Note: While we analyze expected costs when considering firm participation, which can be substantially lower than the full actualized development costs.
+*Note: The expected cost of an attempt (used when considering firm participation) can be substantially lower than the full actualized development costs.
 For instance, if full development costs are $20 million but have only a 5% chance of being incurred, the expected cost is \\$1 million, as stated in the example above.
 This is one of the reasons pull mechanisms appear very large relative to expected costs.*

 <h3 id="other-considerations">Other Considerations</h3>